About The Program

 - Teens will have laboratory blood work including screening for diabetes and high cholesterol at the beginning and end of the program.

-- Most TEENS activities occur in the afternoon or evening, with the exception of a brief medical visit with one of the programs medical providers.
+- Most TEENS activities occur in the afternoon or evening.

 Q: How long is the program?